Skip to content

 Agents

-In Agentrail, an agent is the runtime unit that receives input, calls models and tools, and returns messages or streamed events.
+An agent is the runtime execution unit in Agentrail.
+It receives a message, calls the LLM, dispatches tools, and produces messages or streamed events.

 Defining an Agent